Courses

 Half course (fall term).
 Tuesday 12:45-2:45, and a weekly section TBA.

 This course offers an introduction to the foundations of modern social theory from the seventeenth to the nineteenth century.
-Our focus will be on the rise of democratic, capitalist societies and the concomitant development of modern moral, political, and economic ideas, with special emphasis on empire, race, and inequality.
-Authors we will examine include, among others, Thomas Hobbes, Jean-Jacques Rousseau, Ottobah Cugoano, Mary Wollstonecraft, Adam Smith, Karl Marx, and Frederick Douglass.
+Our focus will be on the development of modern moral, political, and economic ideas, with special emphasis on empire, race, inequality, and the environment.
+Authors we will examine include, among others, Thomas Hobbes, Jean-Jacques Rousseau, Adam Smith, Ottobah Cugoano, Mary Wollstonecraft, Frederick Douglass, Charles Darwin, and Karl Marx.

 Note: This course is limited to sophomores and Social Studies concentrators.
 This course is a prerequisite for sophomores applying to Social Studies.
 Students planning to take this class must attend the first lecture to be admitted.